artefactual/atom-docs/admin-manual/customization/theming.rst

 AtoM themes can be customized by editing the appropriate css and .php files, or you can create a custom theme.

+Please note AtoM 2.7 introduced a new version of the Bootstrap (“BS5”) web framework, and shipped with a theme based on BS5.
+Creating a custom theme using BS5 is slightly different than documented below (which was written using the original BS2 framework provided in previous versions of AtoM).
+This documentation will be updated, but in the meantime it is still possible to create a custom theme using BS2 using the instructions below.

 Customize how an AtoM theme looks
 ---------------------------------